stresearch/STR_DeepRL/HW3.md

 ---

-# Assignment 3: Apply MARL Techniques to Solve Multi-Agent Stochastic Games
+# Assignment 3: Apply MARL Techniques for Multi-Agent Stochastic Games

 ## Due Date
-- **Due Date:** Thursday, September 28, 9:00 PM
+- **Deadline:** Thursday, September 28, 9:00 PM

 ## Overview
-This assignment provides a hands-on introduction to develop Multi-Agent Systems to solve Stochastic Tasks with Multi-Agent Reinforcement Learning (MARL).
-This excersize provide practical solution to tackle therotical concepts.
-It is meant to as the test bed and equipped you with tricks and tools to build the blueprint to solve challenging and complex MARL problems.
-By the end of this assignment, you'll be equipped to:
+Embark on a journey to unravel the complexities of Multi-Agent Stochastic Tasks in this assignment.
+It's designed as a practical, hands-on exploration into the world of Multi-Agent Reinforcement Learning (MARL).
+Bridge the gap between theoretical concepts and practical solutions, providing you with the essential knowledge and tools to navigate the intricate landscape of MARL problems.
+Upon completion, you’ll be adept in:

-- Having the hands-on understanding of the three Multi-Agent Training Schemes:
+- **Understanding Three Key Multi-Agent Training Schemes:**
   - **Decentralized Training with Decentralized Execution (DTDE)**: Independent training & execution per agent without central coordination
   - **Centralized Training with Decentralized Execution (CTDE)**: Central training for joint policies, but agents act independently in execution
   - **Centralized Training with Centralized Execution (CTCE)**: Teams of homogeneous agents share policy, rewards, and parameters

-- Solving the following Game Models in both Collaborative and Competitive Tasks:
+- **Navigating Various Game Models in Collaborative and Competitive Tasks:**
-  - Collaborative Task:
+  - **Collaborative Task:**
-    - Decentralized Partially-Observable Identical-Interest Stochastic Potential Game
-      - Model as potential games if agents have different rewards, mission and objectives
-        - Agents can learn to coordinate to solve sub-tasks that contribute to the overall team objective
+    - Engage in decentralized partially-observable identical-interest stochastic potential games, learning coordination for sub-task contribution to team objectives.
-  - Competitive Task:
+  - **Competitive Task:**
-    - Decentralized Partially-Observable Zero-Sum Stochastic Games (1v1)
-    - Centralized Partially-Observable General-Sum Stochastic Team Games (2v2)
+    - Master 1v1 decentralized partially-observable zero-sum stochastic games and 2v2 centralized partially-observable general-sum stochastic team games.

-- Design and Implement the following Deep RL Capabilities/Mechanics with RLlib:
+- **Applied Advanced Deep RL Mechanics with RLlib:**
-  - Restore Checkpoint trained in scenario with limited world dynamics and transfer the "skills" aka NN parameters to solve scneario with randomness
+  - Transfer "skills" or neural network parameters from limited world dynamics scenarios to more random ones.
-  - Implement your Customized Torch PPO Policy to perform parameters sharing during trianing but independent execution during depolyment (CTDE)
+  - Craft a customized Torch PPO Policy for parameter sharing during training and independent execution during deployment (CTDE).
-  - Implement Policy Self-Play Callback Function to train your main agent with a pool of legacy versions of the main agent
+  - Implement the Policy Self-Play Callback Function, train your main agent by playing against a pool of its legacy versions.

+- **Participating in the STR MARL CUP (1v1):**
-- Apply Everything You Learned in the Class to Customize your best agent to compete in the STR MARL CUP (1v1)
+  - Apply your comprehensive learning to customize and fine-tune your agent, gearing up for a friendly competition in the STR MARL CUP (1v1).

+Be prepared to delve deep and tackle real-world MARL challenges, armed with a robust set of skills and insights.
+Access the starter code for this enriching assignment [here](https://classroom.github.com/a/flIqv1Tb).
+Immerse yourself in the world of MARL and emerge proficient and prepared for future endeavors!
-The starter code for this assignment can be found [here](https://classroom.github.com/a/flIqv1Tb).
+The starter code for this assignment can be found [here](https://classroom.github.com/a/oexUimnn).

 ## Setup Instructions